P wave (electrocardiography): Pathology

 If P waves are not clearly delineated in the surface ECG, a Lewis lead may be used to better visualize P waves.

 Atrial repolarization

-This occurs a mean of 320 ms after the end of the P wave, with a duration of 2-3 times that of the P wave and a polarity always opposite to that of the P wave.
+This occurs a mean of 320 ms after the end of the P wave, with a duration of two to three times that of the P wave and a polarity always opposite to that of the P wave.
 It is represented on the surface ECG by a so-called Ta wave.
 The clinical relevance of this is that, although a normal phenomenon, the nadir of the Ta wave can occur just after the QRS complex and cause ST depression similar to (and easily mistaken with) that occurring with disease states such as cardiac ischaemia.